Shivdutta/EAG-Session7-RAG_based_Agent/README.md

 ### 🔧 Core Features

 - 🌍 **Auto-Embedding for Public Pages**
-  For each non-confidential website you visit (excluding Gmail, WhatsApp, etc.), extract page content and generate **semantic embeddings** using [Nomic Embeddings](https://docs.nomic.ai) or a local model.
+  For each non-confidential website you visit (excluding Gmail, WhatsApp, etc.), extract page content and generate **semantic embeddings** using Gemini Flash model.

 - 📦 **Efficient Indexing**
   Store each embedding with its source URL in a **FAISS index**.
 You can generate this index locally or via **Google Colab**, and then download the index file for use.